AlvaroMatito/DDEnum/README.md

-# EnumForge
+# DDEnum

-EnumForge is a Python-based enumeration tool that performs TCP port scanning and launches context-aware enumeration modules based on the detected services.
+DDEnum is a Python-based enumeration tool that performs TCP port scanning and launches context-aware enumeration modules based on the detected services.

 It is designed to speed up early-stage reconnaissance by combining:
 - port discovery